symfony2admingenerator/FormExtensionsBundle/Resources/doc/collection-upload/async-mode.md

                     'allow_add' => true,
                     'allow_delete' => true,
                     'error_bubbling' => false,
-                    'uploadRouteName' => 'my_upload_route', // must be the same as in the configuration 'autoUpload' => true
+                    'uploadRouteName' => 'admingenerator_async_upload', // must be the same as in the configuration 'autoUpload' => true
                 );
         }